panostriantafyllidis/Rename_Extensions/README.md

 Useful if you have multiple files of .png that you want to make .jpeg or .vid that you want to make .mp4...
 Or more commonly, converting multiple .web into .png , for those times you fine a nice website that only downloads .web images.

+### Important Notes

+- The script solely renames the file extension and does not convert file contents.
+- Backup your files prior to batch processing to prevent irreversible changes.
+- The path format might vary based on your Bash environment (e.g., Git Bash, WSL, Cygwin).
+Adjust accordingly.

 ## How to use